 For the latest information, including temporary exhibits, special events, and free admission days, visit The Children’s Museum of Indianapolis’s website.

-Where to Stay: Find hotels near The Children’s Museum of Indianapolis and other places to stay in Indianapolis
+Where to Stay: Find the perfect place to stay in Indianapolis

 Have You Visited the Children’s Museum of Indianapolis?